macmacs/7tage-archiver/README.md

-# Show Archiver - 7Tage
+# Radio Show Archiver - 7Tage

-Downloads the last aired show to an `mp3` file and tags it with info and image.
+Archives the last aired show to an `mp3` file and tags it with info and image.

 ```bash
 Usage of bin/fm4-archiver: